-This midweek weekend was a much needed respite after a year in which I have been pretty cooped up in Newcastle suffering from cabin fever.
+This midweek break was a much needed respite after a year in which I have been pretty cooped up suffering from terrible cabin fever.
+My trips to Wooler on the bus have to be planned around the fact that, at the time of writing, there are no buses home on Sundays which is why this was a midweek trip.

 1/ Langleeford and Cheviot circular.
 8.5 miles.